 When your IT support sets up the block rule with the filtering alert, the category associated with this type of blocked website.

 B. User’s Name

 The user’s name as it appears in School Manager and a link to the Statistics > User > User’s Dashboard.

 The time and date the user was blocked from accessing the website.
 If you want to look at other activities around the same time, you can go to the day and view a list of events in the User’s Timeline.

 You will see the blocked website or term.
 You can select the link to go to all activity for this web address in the Statistics > Website and Apps report.

 The web address would be listed if a search engine or another allowed website was used to access the blocked website.
 The Referrer/Origin section will be blank If the user goes directly to the blocked website by entering the web address.

 E. User’s Device ID

 The identity of the device used to attempt to access the blocked content will be displayed.
 The device ID helps when the user accesses multiple devices.

-“Chrome ID: unknown” will be displayed when the Linewize Connect Extension runs in the user's web browser on macOS, Windows or Chromebooks.
-The web browser and does not access the computer’s identity (MAC or IP addresses).
+“Chrome ID: unknown” will be displayed when the Linewize Connect Extension runs in the user's web browser on macOS, Windows, or Chromebooks.
+The web browser does not access the computer’s identity (MAC or IP addresses).